Gun Violence Prevention and Intervention

-The City’s Building and Neighborhood Services division actively enforces building regulations to improve housing.
-Substandard housing has a direct and negative effect on violent crime so the City has continued to enhance its code enforcement tools to include a chronic nuisance ordinance, safe housing addendum, and vacant building ordinance.
+The City's Building and Neighborhood Services division enforces building regulations to improve housing.
+Substandard housing has a direct and adverse effect on violent crime, so the City has continued to enhance its code enforcement tools to include a chronic nuisance ordinance, a safe housing addendum, and a vacant building ordinance.

 The City of Carbondale will continue working closely with community institutions and local organizations to formulate plans to reduce gun violence, support those most at risk, and encourage community involvement to strengthen and improve our community.

 The public is reminded of the following resources and support networks in Carbondale:

 - Crime Stoppers: Crime Stoppers provides a unique way for citizens to provide information about criminal activity without providing their name, address, or telephone number.
 Additionally, Carbondale / SIU / Murphysboro / Jackson County Crime Stoppers pays cash rewards of up to $1,000 for information that leads to the offender's arrest.

 - Neighborhood Watch: The Neighborhood Watch Program empowers citizens to become active in community efforts through participation in Neighborhood Watch groups.
 Neighborhood Watch has long been called the extra "eyes and ears" of law enforcement.
 Still, the program has evolved into something more- a complex relationship that unites citizens, government leaders, and community policing officers as equal partners in crime prevention and community safety.

 - Submit a Tip: If you have information about a crime, you can submit a tip through the police department's website.
 Each tip is reviewed and investigated by a police officer.